The Crystal Palace star making a late push for England’s Euro 2024 squad

 As much as his great beginning has been down to his intelligence on the pitch, he also made a smart decision by choosing Crystal Palace as his next destination in his career, with Jurgen Klopp’s side, Everton and Newcastle United also reportedly interested in bringing him in.

-Wharton was a needed asset for Roy Hodgson at the time, after Cheick Doucoure’s injury in November left Palace with a gaping hole that needed filling.
+Wharton was a needed asset for Roy Hodgson at a time when Cheick Doucoure’s injury in November left Palace with a gaping hole that needed filling.
 If he had joined Eddie Howe’s side, he would have had a tough time competing with Guimaraes for a starting spot, Amadou Onana is one of Everton’s star players, and the high pressure and standards at Liverpool can be a difficult environment for young players to grow.

 In fact, there aren’t many better clubs for a young, exciting Championship talent to go to when they are looking to take their first steps into the Premier League.
 Michael Olise and Eberechi Eze have become Palace’s standout players since moving from Queens Park Rangers and Reading respectively.